If you allow it, your Google Chat users can chat with people outside your organization.

 - Chat respects the Chat externally setting for your organization.

-- For privacy and abuse protection, when you add an external user to a message or room, they'll be invited instead of directly added.
-Invited users get an email invitation and their Chat roster and "Browse rooms" screen show they were invited.
+- For privacy and abuse protection, when you add an external user to a message or space, they'll be invited instead of directly added.
+Invited users get an email invitation and their Chat roster and "Browse spaces" screen show they were invited.
 Users can block and report someone if they get unwanted messages.

-- External users can't add members, rename rooms, or add webhooks in rooms.
+- External users can't add members, rename spaces, or add webhooks in spaces.

 - Users in Google Workspace organizations that haven't turned on Chat aren't reachable through Chat.
 Users can message any external users in organizations that have Chat turned on.

 - You can't add an external user to a group message in Chat.
-You can only chat externally with a 1:1 direct message or in a room that allows external members.
+You can only chat externally with a 1:1 direct message or in a space that allows external members.